-- Each heat is to be examined for non-metallic inclusions.
-The level of micro inclusions is to be quantified and assessed; to be sure inclusion levels are acceptable for the final product. - A sample from each heat is to be macro etched according to ASTM E381 or equivalent, to be sure there is no injurious segregation or porosity. - Jominy hardenability data, according to ASTM A255, or equivalent, is to be supplied with each heat.
+Each heat is to be examined for non-metallic inclusions.
+The level of micro inclusions is to be quantified and assessed in accordance to the national/international standards; to be sure inclusion levels are acceptable for the final product.

+- A sample from each heat is to be macro etched according to ASTM E381 or equivalent, to be sure there is no injurious segregation or porosity. - Hardenability data, according to ASTM A255, or equivalent, is to be supplied with each heat.